andrew/ultimate-awesome/README.md

 - [awesome-qt-py](https://github.com/adafruit/awesome-qt-py) - An Awesome list for the Adafruit QT Py and Seeed Studio XIAO.
 - [awesome-incubators](https://github.com/ahmadnassri/awesome-incubators) - A curated list of startup incubators around the globe.
 - [awesome-anf](https://github.com/ANFTechTeam/awesome-anf) - Your single link for all things Azure NetApp Files (ANF)!.
+- [awesome-n8n-templates](https://github.com/atharvadomale/awesome-n8n-templates) - A collection of useful n8n templates and workflows for various use cases.
+Contribute your own templates and explore shared workflows by the n8n community.
 - [awesome-nextui](https://github.com/avalynndev/awesome-nextui) - A curated list of awesome things related to nextUI.
 - [awesome-kassel](https://github.com/AwesomeCities/awesome-kassel) - Kassel is :100:% awesome! :beers:🍾🤘.
 - [awesome-brisa](https://github.com/brisa-build/awesome-brisa) - A collection of awesome things regarding Brisa ecosystem.